Salad loan calculator

 How does Salad work?

-Salad offers unsecured loans up to £2,000, with loan terms of either 6 months to 2 years.
+Salad offers unsecured loans up to £2,000, with loan terms ranging from 6 months to 2 years.
 When assessing your loan application, Salad uses Open Banking to access your financial data and history and assess your suitability for a loan.

 If your application is successful, you’ll receive your funds by the same day, and you’ll then need to pay off your loan via monthly or weekly repayments (aligned with application payment frequency).